Amalgam filling replacement can be done for several reasons.

 This not only vacuums up the water from the drill, but also the chunks of filling, and most importantly the vapor.
 Obviously, it's important that the suction unit then blows the waste air outside the building!

 Rubber dam.
-This is a little rubber sheet that fits over the teeth to be worked on.
+This is a little rubber or latex sheet that fits over the teeth to be worked on.
 The teeth pop through a couple of little holes, so we can see them.

 Everything else (ie. all your other teeth, mouth and throat) are behind the rubber sheet.
 So no bits of old filling can be swallowed, and there is no vapor behind the sheet that you can breath.

 Most dentists who work to a high standard will be using these techniques anyway.
 After all, the dentist is exposed to mercury vapor from removing old fillings every day!
 He will be concerned about his own mercury exposure, and will be doing what he can to minimize it.